Illey1/Mark-Allen-Weiss-DSA/Chapter1/notes.md

 you use the -> symbol (i.e. object->print_info()).
 This is the same thing as saying (*object).print_info(), however the -> symbol improves readability
 (syntaxic sugar).
 Another operator that can return a memory location is the & operator, also known as a reference.
 ## Lvalues, Rvalues, and References
+In C++, every value is either an lvalue or an rvalue.
+An lvalue is basically something you can take the address of.
+It refers to an actual object in memory.
+For example, if you have a variable with a name like str, x, y, or arr, that’s an lvalue.
+Even expressions like *ptr or arr[x] are lvalues, because they refer to a real location in memory.
+Rvalues are the opposite they’re temporary values, like literals (2, "foo"), or expressions that return a value but don’t refer to anything with a name (x + y, str.substr(0,1)).
+These temporaries don’t have a real place in memory after the statement is done, and you can’t assign to them or take their address.
+Most of the time, if it’s a named variable, it’s an lvalue.
+If it’s a throwaway value used during a calculation, it’s an rvalue.
+References are just alternative names for values.
+In regular C++, references use & and can only refer to lvalues, meaning they need to be bound to something that exists.
+So string& r = str; works, but string& r = str + ""; doesn’t, because str + "" is a temporary.
+If C++ allowed that, you'd end up with a reference to a value that disappears immediately.
+Starting in C++11, there's also &&, which is used for rvalue references.
+These let you bind to temporaries on purpose.
+So string&& s = str + ""; is fine.
+Now you’ve got a reference to a value that normally wouldn’t be accessible after the line finishes running.
+This whole rvalue reference thing mainly exists to help optimize performance by letting you "steal" resources instead of copying them.
+There are a few clean uses for lvalue references in everyday code.
+One is when you want to shorten a long expression.
+For example, if you’re working with something like theLists[myhash(x, theLists.size())], writing that over and over is annoying and wasteful.
+So you just do auto& whichList = theLists[...] once and reuse whichList.
+If you used plain auto instead of auto&, you’d be working with a copy and your changes wouldn’t do anything.
+Another common use is in range-based for loops.
+If you say for (auto x : arr), you’re just copying each item in the array and modifying the copy, which does nothing.
+But if you say for (auto& x : arr), now x is a real reference to each value in the array and changes will stick.
+The third big use is avoiding copies from function calls.
+If you call auto x = findMax(arr);, and findMax returns a big object, you’re copying the whole thing.
+If all you need to do is read from it, you can just say auto& x = findMax(arr); instead and avoid the copy.
+You do need findMax to return a reference for this to work, though.
+That’s pretty much it for references in this context  it’s all about avoiding unnecessary work and making your code cleaner.
+## Parameter Passing
+There are different ways to pass parameters in C++.
+The most common way, and the way a lot of other languages do it is call by value.
+The variable is directly called into the function
+(i.e. f(x)).
+However, this is not always efficient or right.
+Call by value is only appropriate for small objects that do not need to be altered by the function, such as finding the product of two ints.
+However, when you get to functions that do alter the variables such as swap() for example, this does not work.
+This is the case where we call by reference.
+If you plan to alter any sort of values that need to be passed to the function, they must be called by reference.
+Another case of calling by reference is with bigger objects.
+If I wanted to find the minimum value of an int array, I would need to pass that into a function that may look like min(int arr[], size).
+However, this uses a lot of memory the bigger the array is, as the function will make a copy of that array.
+In order to not take up as much memory, you pass in bigger object by call by const reference, so that the program does not need to make a copy of them.
+In C++11 there is a fourth way to pass parameters known as call by rvalue reference, where you pass in an rvalue into the function to do a *move* rather than a *copy*.
+This lets the caller choose what type of value will be passed to the function, assuming there is appropriate overload, of course.
+## Return Passing
+Just like there are different ways to pass parameters, there are also different ways to return values from a function in C++.
+The first and most common way is return by value, which makes a copy of the result of a function, then returns it to the caller.
+For small objects like int or double, this is fine, however, for an object that takes up much more memory, this is not ideal, so in C+11 and later, the compiler applies move semantics, which in short is just transferring the result, instead of copying it, by moving a pointer.
+There's also another way to return a value, and it is known as return by constant reference, where the function a reference to an object that already exists in memory, like an element of a vector.
+This avoids copying entirely, but you have to be careful: the reference must stay valid after the function returns.
+This only works when you're returning something that still exists, like an element in a parameter that was passed in.
+The tradeoff is that the caller also has to bind it to a const& to avoid triggering a copy.
+So even if the function returns a reference, you’ll still get a copy if you assign it to a regular variable instead of a reference.
+In older C++, returning large objects by value usually meant writing weird workarounds like passing pointers or extra arguments just to avoid copies.
+But now, in C++11 and up, the compiler can automatically move the return value.
+So you can return something like a vector directly from a function without worrying about performance.
+As long as it’s a temporary object, the compiler will optimize the move behind the scenes.
+Lastly, there’s return-by-reference (not const), which means the function gives the caller a modifiable reference to something inside the function — usually a private data member in a class.
+This should be used sparingly and carefully, since it exposes the internal state and lets the caller change it directly.
+That use case shows up more when building custom data structures or container classes, like a matrix implementation.
+## std::swap and std::move

 # 1.6 Templates
 # 1.7 Using Matrices